 Lake Tahoe is a whole different world when the snow swaps out for the sunny days of summer.
-Whether you go the North Shore or South Shore route, there are spots to rent kayaks, zipline courses, magnificent hikes and loads of family-friendly eateries around every corner.
+Whether you go the North Shore or South Shore route or you spend your time somewhere in between, there are spots to rent kayaks, zipline courses, magnificent hikes and loads of family-friendly eateries around every corner.
 Read on to find out what’s new at Tahoe for summer 2019!

 What's New on Tahoe's North Shore